nguyenank/shot-plotter/README.md

 ![A screenshot of the web application.](./resources/ice-hockey-screenshot.png)

+**12/03: American football fields (NCAA, NFL) are now available!
+There are now options for special, calculated detail columns: Distance and Shot Value (basketball)!**

 A [web application](https://shot-plotter.netlify.app/) for plotting events on a sport's playing area with a single click, while keeping track of any other details.
 The application supports download and upload of .csv files to retrieve that plotted data.

-Currently six types of sports/playing areas are supported: ice hockey (NHL, IIHF), floorball (IFF), and basketball (NBA, NCAA, WNBA).
+Currently eight types of sports/playing areas are supported: ice hockey (NHL, IIHF), floorball (IFF), basketball (NBA, NCAA, WNBA), and American football (NFL, NCAA).

 ![A screenshot of the main page of the web application allowing you to pick between sports.](./resources/sport-select-screenshot.png)

 The web application is primarily built using D3.js.